Intsights/sergeant/docs/worker/methods/push_tasks.md

 - `priority`:
     - `NORMAL` - The tasks will be pushed on the top of the queue.
 Will be pulled last.
 [FIFO]
     - `HIGH` - The tasks will be pushed to the bottom of the queue.
 Will be pulled first.
 [LIFO]
+- `consumable_from` - Timestamp of when the task should be considered as a consumable task and can be popped from the queue.

 ## Definition